Oscarvlad/alx-system_engineering-devop/0x01-shell_permissions/README.md

 Directories:a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
 More directories: a script that creates a directory called my_dir with permissions 751 in the working directory.
-Change group: script that changes the group owner to school for the file hello
+Change group: script that changes the group owner to school for the file hello Owner and group: script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.